prokerala/wp-astrology/readme.txt

 No, you can start using the plugin with our free subscription.

 == Changelog ==

+= 1.4.4 =
+* Resolved an issue where `system` variable is undefined.
+* Resolved an issue where `gender` variable is undefined.
+* Added western charts to astrology report block.

 = 1.4.3 =
 * Resolved an issue where `ayanamsa` variable is undefined.